aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

 ---
-title: Add identity providers
+title: Add SAML identity providers
+sidebar_label: Add identity providers
 keywords: [SAML, SSO]
 ---

 import LimitedBadge from "@site/src/components/Badges/LimitedBadge";

-You can give your organization users access to Aiven through an identity provider (IdP).
+You can give your organization users access to Aiven through a SAML identity provider (IdP).

-To set up single sign-on through an IdP for your organization:

 ## Step 1.
 Add the IdP in the Aiven Console {#add-idp-aiven-console}